splunk/rba/docs/searches/risk_incident_rule_ideas.md

 ## Events from Multiple Sourcetypes

 This is a very effective approach that looks for when a single risk object has events from multiple security data sources.
 With a well-defined naming scheme for your searches, you may not need to utilize a saved search to retain this information in your risk rules.
-If you do, you could run something like this somewhat infrequently as a saved search:
+Otherwise, you could run something like this somewhat infrequently as a saved search:

 ```shell linenums="1"
 | rest splunk_server=local count=0 /services/saved/searches